DataDog/terraform-provider-datadog/docs/resources/api_key.md

 page_title: "datadog_api_key Resource - terraform-provider-datadog"
 subcategory: ""
 description: |-
   Provides a Datadog API Key resource.
 This can be used to create and manage Datadog API Keys.
+Import functionality for this resource is deprecated and will be removed in a future release with prior notice.
+Securely store your API keys using a secret management system or use this resource to create and manage new API keys.
 ---

 # datadog_api_key (Resource)

 Provides a Datadog API Key resource.
 This can be used to create and manage Datadog API Keys.
+Import functionality for this resource is deprecated and will be removed in a future release with prior notice.
+Securely store your API keys using a secret management system or use this resource to create and manage new API keys.

 ## Example Usage